nsidc/qgreenland/doc/user/how-to/adding-data.md

    * Create the fields that will be in the layer’s **Attribute Table** by giving them a name and indicating their type (text data, integer, etc.) under **New Field**.
 When you click on **Add to Fields List**, the new field will show up in the Fields List box.
 3. Click **Ok**.
 Your new layer will appear in the **Layers** panel.
 If it is within another Group you do not want it in, right click on it and select **Move Out of Group**.
 You can also drag and drop your layer into the location you want it.

-In addition to shapefiles and GeoPackages, there are additional new layer types that can be created also, such as **SpatialLite Layer** and **Virtual Layer**.
-Descriptions for all layer types can be found in the **Reference** tab.

 ## Creating a Custom Clipping Boundary Polygon

 You can create your own custom boundary polygon layer to extract features from.
-Follow the instructions above on [Creating New Shapefiles and GeoPackage Layers from Scratch](#Creating-New-Shapefiles-and-GeoPackage-Layers-from-Scratch) to draw a polygon layer from scratch.
+Follow the instructions above on [Creating New Vector Layers from Scratch](#Creating-New-Vector-Layers-from-Scratch) to draw a polygon layer from scratch.
 Then, follow the instructions on [Selecting for Greenland-Specific Vector Data](Selecting-for-Greenland-Specific-Vector-Data) to extract features from vector layers using the custom polygon boundary layer